 Discussions are held with the Waipa and Otorohanga District Councils from time to time.
 They are particularly concerned with the security of supply at the Te Awamutu GXP.
 Each time there is an extended outage at a Transpower GXP (planned or unplanned) they must make arrangements for water and sewerage pumping.
 On one occasion, when supply was lost for more than 12 hours, Waipa DC came close to declaring a civil emergency when its water reservoir came close to empty.
 Had it done so water pipes would have de-scaled creating health issues requiring flushing of the pipe network.
-With the commissioning of our new 110kV line in July 2016 the risk of such a severe outage has been significantly reduced.
+They are particularly concerned to see a solution to the single line supplying Te Awamutu.